quercia-dev/birdclef2025/README.md

 ## Labelling

-We include knowledge of the secondary labels by adding it to the probability of the training set, depending on parameter m in [0,1].
-We start from one-hot encoding of the primary label, taken as the basis vector e_m, which we scale by m and to which we add the encoding vectors as the uniform probability of the secondary labels: (1-m)/(# secondary labels) for each possible secondary label.
-We fix 0.65 empirically.
+We use Informed Label Smoothing with Secondary Labels: we include knowledge of the secondary labels by adding it to the probability of the training set, depending on parameter $m \in [0,1]$.
+We start from one-hot encoding of the primary label, taken as the basis vector e_m, which we scale by m and to which we add the encoding vectors as the uniform probability of the secondary labels: $\frac{1-m}{\#\text{secondary labels}}$ for each possible secondary label.

 We also include a 'null' label in the classifier, to account for lower confidence levels and deter 'hallucinations'.
 In data points without secondary labels, the leftover probability mass was placed in the 'null' label, to ensure the probability vector is consistent.

 ## Validation

 The purpose of the model is to correctly classify 5-second audio samples among 206 possible classes.
-Although the final task only requires a single class prediction per sample, we `relax` the problem by designing the model to output a full probability distribution across all classes.
+Although the final task only requires a single class prediction per sample, we _relax_ the problem by designing the model to output a full probability distribution across all classes.
 This allows us to evaluate not just the top prediction, but also the confidence and structure of the model’s uncertainty.
 We track both the deviation from the true probability distribution and the correctness of the top predicted label, which is the one with the highest predicted probability.

-The following key metrics are used to evaluate model performance: Focal Loss and Balanced Accuracy.
+The following key metrics are used to evaluate model performance: _Focal Loss_ and _Balanced Accuracy_.
 Focal Loss is a modified version of cross-entropy loss that places more focus on hard-to-classify examples.
 It down-weights the loss assigned to well-classified examples and emphasizes those the model struggles with.
 This helps improve learning in imbalanced datasets, where some classes are underrepresented.

 Loss quantifies how close the predicted probability vector is to the target distribution, usually a one-hot vector for classification tasks.
 A lower loss indicates that the model’s predicted probabilities are better aligned with the true labels.
 Accuracy, on the other hand, measures how often the class with the highest predicted probability matches the actual label.